xdaluca/devconwiki/readme.md

 This year there were 444 speakers, so, if you are planning to catch-up on all the talks, even if it is just for one of the tracks it would take you a couple weeks, full-time.
 So, many of us might have already taken notes of talks or workshops, or are now catching-up on some talks.
 So here is a place where you can just add your notes and share them with the community.
 We welcome speakers to review and contribute to the notes as well as linking to their slides.

-There were many great side-events
+There were many great side-events during Devcon, so feel free to add notes from those as well.

 ## How to contribute